0xcert/framework/CONTRIBUTING.md

 ```

 3. Follow the guide in the [0xcert/docs](https://github.com/0xcert/docs/blob/master/CONTRIBUTING.md) repository to update and deploy the documentation.
 Make sure documentation pages describe the latest schemas.

+4. Follow the instructions in the [0xcert/framework-deployer](https://github.com/0xcert/framework-deployer) repository for on-chain deployment details.